mqtran4793/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 	.. note::
 		This will download and install the gcc-arm binaries, hyperload, telemetry locally to the repo.
-		It will also generate the environment variables file and link the makefile and environment file to all of the default folders.
+		It will also generate the environment variables file and link the Makefile and environment file to all of the default folders.

 **Step 3**